[Updated 7/30/21 – there are now well over 150 ideas on this free printable Declutter List]

 Suffocating in stuff?
 Need to declutter your house quickly but not sure how to start?
-For a quick, simple way to banish a layer of clutter from your home so you can breathe, I came up with a list of 100 things to declutter fast for an easy way to get started.
+For a quick, simple way to banish a layer of clutter from your home so you can breathe, I came up with a declutter list of 100 things to declutter fast for an easy way to get started.

 Yes, I said “easy.”
 That means non-sentimental, non-heartbreaking stuff.

 If the clutter in your home is choking you, a fast declutter will give you instant relief and incentive to keep going.
-And a decluttering checklist makes it a less-thinking-more-doing type of task.
+And a declutter list makes it a less-thinking-more-doing type of task.

 Same list, way less words.
 A “decluttered” version of this post, if you will…

 Before I start, I want to talk about things that need to be replaced or upgraded.
 To me, that’s not really decluttering.
 In the end, you still have the same amount of stuff.

 So often on these types of declutter checklists, I see things like “get rid of all your raggedy towels.”